 OCLC WorldShare License Manager

 I want to manage my licenses and vendor information in a single interface.

 Note: OCLC WorldShare License Manager is a service that requires an additional subscription.
 It offers integrated link resolution in a full-featured license management solution.

 The instructions for reporting OCLC number additions/corrections and this spreadsheet template for reporting OCLC numbers describe the information and formatting needed for OCLC to correct/add numbers to the knowledge base.
 Only the correct OCLC numbers are needed.
-Submit to email@example.com
+Submit to email@example.com.

 The Link scheme values spreadsheet contains the values that are supported by the WorldCat knowledge base.
 The link scheme value instructs the WorldCat knowledge base how to create article links for a particular record or set of records.
 For libraries that wish to create one collection with content from multiple, different platforms, or if a library has an individual title that requires special handling, this value can be overridden on a per record basis.
 The value will be used when creating article links for a record instead of the collection-level link scheme value.
 Please Note: The field is optional and should only be used when it is truly necessary.
 OCLC Support can assist in picking the correct value to use.